-Sept.
-8, 2022: The project officially started on August 22, 2022, and will take two years to complete.
-Preparatory work has begun, which may not be very noticeable.
-Visitors to the park should expect to see more construction activity later in September.
+Construction is underway.
+The project officially started on August 22, 2022, and will take two years to complete.
 For your safety and the safety of construction crews, please stay out of fenced off areas.

 Ongoing and severe erosion has been occurring along an artificial drainage channel, known as Country Club West, in Roy G. Guerrero Colorado River Metropolitan Park.
 The erosion undermined the pedestrian bridge that used to be in the park, currently threatens the ball fields, trails and parkland, and has made the channel too unstable to support a new bridge.